-In its fiscal year ended March 31, 2021, the Company relocated its principal executive office to Fort Worth, Texas.
-The Company entered into a lease for approximately 25,000 square feet for its headquarters, which expires in April 2028.
-The Company leases 71 branch offices in 43 states, which range in size from 200 square feet up to 59,000 square feet.
-The lease terms for the branch offices range from monthly to ten years and expire at various dates through 2029.
-In addition to its leased properties, the Company owns a 32,000 square foot building located in Milwaukie, Oregon.
+The Company's principal executive office is located in Fort Worth, Texas.
+The Company entered into a lease for approximately 26,000 square feet for its headquarters, which expires in April 2028.
+The Company leases 61 branch offices in 40 states, which range in size from 200 square feet up to 26,000 square feet.
+The lease terms for the branch offices range from monthly to eight years and expire at various dates through 2031.
+In addition to its leased properties, the Company owns a 32,000 square foot building located in Milwaukie, Oregon, used as office space.
 The Company believes that its facilities are adequate for its current needs and that suitable additional space will be available as required to scale its business.

 The Company's lease agreements may include options to extend the lease following the initial term.
-At the time of adopting ASC 842, the Company determined that it was reasonably certain it would exercise the option to renew; accordingly, these options were considered in determining the initial lease term.
-The Company elected the practical expedient of hindsight in determining the option to renew.
-The Company has since reassessed the assumption of the renewal term and determined that due to the COVID-19 pandemic, the Company is now expecting more of its workforce to be working from home permanently.
+At the time of adopting ASC 842, the Company determined that it was reasonably certain it would exercise the option to renew, and these options were considered in determining the initial lease term.
+The Company referred to its employees' historical practices in determining the option to renew.
+The Company has since reassessed the assumption of the renewal term and determined that due to the COVID-19 pandemic, the Company now expects more of its workforce to either be regularly or permanently working from home.
 Therefore, expecting a reduction in overall square footage of office space needs, the Company no longer believes it is reasonably certain it will exercise most of its options to renew, and therefore, has removed the renewal term of several lease obligations.